DonGateley/UWW/README.md

 Babylonians invented zero.
 Let's give it meaning once and for all.
 Help me set and use CainZero.

 This isn't a bad room to think in aloud.
+I commit to posterity that everything about the room will remain free and open.
+If courteous.